vitessio/website/content/en/docs/14.0/reference/programs/vtctl/schema-version-permissions.md

 ### ApplySchema

 Applies the schema change to the specified keyspace on every primary, running in parallel on all shards.
 The changes are then propagated to replicas via replication.
-If -allow_long_unavailability is set, schema changes affecting a large number of rows (and possibly incurring a longer period of unavailability) will not be rejected. -ddl_strategy is used to instruct migrations via vreplication, gh-ost or pt-osc with optional parameters. -request_context allows the user to specify a custom request context for online DDL migrations.
-If -skip_preflight, SQL goes directly to shards without going through sanity checks.
+If -allow_long_unavailability is set, schema changes affecting a large number of rows (and possibly incurring a longer period of unavailability) will not be rejected. --ddl_strategy is used to instruct migrations via vreplication, gh-ost or pt-osc with optional parameters. -request_context allows the user to specify a custom request context for online DDL migrations.
+If --skip_preflight, SQL goes directly to shards without going through sanity checks.

 #### Example

-<pre class="command-example">ApplySchema [-allow_long_unavailability] [-wait_replicas_timeout=10s] [-ddl_strategy=<ddl_strategy>] [-request_context=<unique-request-context>] [-skip_preflight] {-sql=&lt;sql&gt; || -sql-file=&lt;filename&gt;} &lt;keyspace&gt;</pre>
+<pre class="command-example">ApplySchema -- [--allow_long_unavailability] [--wait_replicas_timeout=10s] [--ddl_strategy=<ddl_strategy>] [--request_context=<unique-request-context>] [--skip_preflight] {--sql=&lt;sql&gt; || --sql-file=&lt;filename&gt;} &lt;keyspace&gt;</pre>

 #### Flags